devtron-labs/devtron/docs/setup/install/install-devtron.md

 ## Upgrade

-To upgrade to the full version of Devtron with CI/CD integration, refer to the [Upgrade](#) section.
+To use the CI/CD capabilities with Devtron, users can Install the [CI/CD integration](install-devtron-with-cicd.md).